pantrypoints/sp/content/en/research/countries/china/xi/chapter-03e.md

 the core of the whole Party, he was formed in the long-term revolutionary practice, in the new great struggle, in the close contact with the people and in the common struggle.

-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping, with a strong sense of responsibility, has led the whole party and the people of all ethnic groups throughout the country to solve many difficult problems that have been wanted to be solved for a long time but have not been solved, accomplished many major things that were wanted to be done in the past but
+Since the 18th National Congress of the CCP, Comrade Xi Jinping, with a strong sense of responsibility, has led the whole party and the people of all ethnic groups throughout the country to solve many difficult problems that have been wanted to be solved for a long time but have not been solved, accomplished many major things that were wanted to be done in the past but